ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 mate in the autumn and then the females will travel through the

-the territory that they've got finding some good spots and then
+territory that they've got finding some good spots and then

-The kits will then arrive late spring into the summer.
+the kits will then arrive late spring into the summer.

 They'll use this box, the kits will stay in the box and the